Our Stories Have Power

 Dr. Melissa Anderson

-Faces & Voices of Recovery has partnered with Opioid Response Network (ORN) to collect, curate, and distribute recovery stories as part of a broad national recovery awareness campaign.
+Faces & Voices of Recovery partnered with Opioid Response Network (ORN) to collect, curate, and distribute recovery stories as part of a national recovery awareness campaign.

 Funding for this initiative was made possible (in part) by grant no. 1H79TI085588-02 from SAMHSA.
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.